 Lake Hawea Lookout

 Once you’ve replenished your energy, head on out to the Lake Hawea Lookout.
 This is a 26-minute drive along the edge of Lake Hawea to a breathtaking view over impressive mountain ranges.
-Added bonus – minimal walking is required for this one.
+An added bonus is that minimal walking is required for this one.

 Wanaka Lavender Farm

 You’ll make your way back towards Wanaka, making sure to stop off at the Wanaka Lavender Farm.
-Aside from smelling magnificent, you can take some pics in the lavender fields (popular for wedding photographers), then sit down and enjoy a lavender tea or ice cream.
+Aside from smelling magnificent, you can take some pics in the lavender fields (which are popular for wedding photographers), then sit down and enjoy a lavender tea or ice cream.